Zippo00/Sudoku-solver/README.md

 # Sudoku-solver
-Sudoku gameboard with several different layouts and a backtracking algorithm to solve the puzzle.
+Sudoku gameboard with several different layouts and a backtracking algorithm to solve the puzzles.